vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "In the middle of every difficulty lies opportunity." - Albert Einstein
 > 1. "Be present in all things and thankful for all things." - Maya Angelou

-## Wisdom and Learning - V1

-> 1. "You are never too old to set another goal or to dream a new dream." - C.S.
-Lewis
-> 1. "Real change, enduring change, happens one step at a time." - Ruth Bader Ginsburg
-> 1. "Learning never exhausts the mind." - Leonardo da Vinci

 ## Empowerment and Self-Improvement - V1

-> 1. "You can, you should, and if you’re brave enough to start, you will." - Stephen King
 > 1. "Strength doesn’t come from what you can do.
 It comes from overcoming the things you once thought you couldn’t." - Rikki Rogers
 > 1. "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
 > 1. "Empower yourself with knowledge and self-belief." - Anonymous